lopespm/lopespm.github.com/source/_posts/2016-10-05-deep-reinforcement-learning-racing-game.markdown

 Run the trainer and emulator on your local machine by following the guide available on [agent-trainer’s readme](https://github.com/lopespm/agent-trainer/blob/master/README.md).

-It is also possible to deploy the agent to an AWS EC2 instance or generic linux remote machine by using a set of bash scripts offered by [agent-trainer-deployer](https://github.com/lopespm/agent-trainer-deployer).
+It is also possible to deploy the agent to an AWS EC2 instance or generic Linux remote machine by using a set of bash scripts offered by [agent-trainer-deployer](https://github.com/lopespm/agent-trainer-deployer).

 ### AWS EC2